-(1) The topic of the Master's thesis is to be assigned by the chairperson of the examination board.
-The time of assignment is to be the day on which the chairperson of the examination board informs the student about the topic of the Master's thesis assigned by the thesis adviser; the time of assignment is to be put on record.

-(2) Students have twelve weeks to write the Master's thesis (starting with the time of assignment to the day of submission).
+- (1) The topic of the Master's thesis is to be assigned by the chairperson of the examination board.
+The time of assignment is to be the day on which the chairperson of the examination board informs the student about the topic of the Master's thesis assigned by the thesis adviser; the time of assignment is to be put on record. - (2) Students have fourteen weeks to write the Master's thesis (starting with the time of assignment to the day of submission).
 The topic and assignment must be designed in a way that allows for the Master's thesis to be completed within the allocated time frame.
-In exceptional cases, the chairperson of the examination board may extend the deadline of submission by up to three weeks if the student concerned submits a request prior to the deadline, in which he/she is to justify the reasons for extending the deadline.
-The thesis adviser is to be consulted on the request.
+In exceptional cases, the chairperson of the examination board may extend the deadline of submission by up to two weeks if the student concerned submits a request prior to the deadline, in which he/she is to justify the reasons for extending the deadline.
+The thesis advisers are to be consulted on the request.

-(3) Students may withdraw from a topic of their Master's thesis only once and may only do so within the first three weeks of the assigned time frame, without stating their reasons for doing so.
-If a student undertakes a second attempt to write a Master's thesis in compliance with section 14 (2), the student is only permitted to withdraw from the thesis if he/she did not do so during the writing of his/her first Master's thesis.

-(4) Section 18 (4) applies accordingly.
+- (3) Students may withdraw from a topic of their Master's thesis only once and may only do so within the first two weeks of the assigned time frame, without stating their reasons for doing so.
+If a student undertakes a second attempt to write a Master's thesis in compliance with section 14 (2), the student is only permitted to withdraw from the thesis if he/she did not do so during the writing of his/her first Master's thesis. - (4) Section 18 (4) applies accordingly. - (5) Upon the students' request the allocated time frame for writing the Master's thesis can be shortened and the examinations can be brought forward.